paul-thebaud/v-phone-input/README.md

 #### Localization

-You may change the translations of the input by providing custom values for the following translated
-props:

-- `label`: label for the phone text input.
-- `countryLabel`: label for the country select input.
-- `countryAriaLabel` or `computeCountryAriaLabel`: `aria-label` for the country select input.
-This is useful to make the country input related to the phone input.
-- `invalidMessage` or `computeInvalidMessage`: message displayed when the phone number is invalid.

-Translations can be defined on a per-input basis:
+Localizable props may be defined on a per-input basis:

 ```vue